 Our school takes a holistic approach to teaching as we believe the early years are crucial to establishing a love for learning.
 By fostering natural curiosity and creativity, we help form the foundations of future learning.
 Through our flexible, stimulating and personalised curriculum, our students have the opportunity to drive their learning, ask questions, ponder and challenge ideas and actively engage in new experiences.

-Our students will prepare to take the National Assessment Programme – Literacy & Numeracy (NAPLAN) tests that are conducted in Grades 3, 5, 7 and 9.
+Our students will prepare to take our internal Integrated International School Examination (IIS Examination) which is conducted in Grades 3, 5, 7 and 9.

 Our small class format with an exceptional student-to-teacher ratio (5:1) makes individual attention readily accessible and guarantees that our students reach their full potential.
 We have built the IIS syllabus upon the foundations of the Australian curriculum that covers the fundamental subjects: